 On other pages: Research resources • Store: buy books, old maps and more • About us and contact• Membership

 Keep up to date and join the conversations at our Facebook group at www.facebook.com/groups/islingtonhistory, which has hundreds of members.

-We host 10 lectures a year, usually at Islington Town Hall on Upper Street, N1, as well as book launches and joint events.
+We host 10 lectures a year, usually on the third Wednesday of the month at Islington Town Hall on Upper Street, N1, as well as book launches and other events.
 Talks are free to members; we ask non-members for a £1 donation.